hstconf/hstconfsdk-phone-7/README.md

 # hstconfsdk-phone
-A easy to easy video conference sdk for quick integration
+An easy to easy video conference sdk for quick integration